rory81/the_reading_list/README.md

 To check if the newly created app is connected enter 'heroku apps' in the terminal.
 Underneath your e-mail address a list of apps will be listed.
 For this particular app 'the-reading-list (eu)' is shown.

+As we have already created a Git repository by using the Code Institute template, the next step is to add the files needed for this app to the repository by entering:
+1. '$ git add .' in the terminal,
+2. followed by a '$ git commit -m "message of choice"'

+To associate the Heroku app as the master branch enter:
+$ heroku git:remote -a the-reading_list

+When you push to Heroku at this point it will fail, because two additional files are needed to succesfully deploy to Heroku:
+1. requirements.txt : the requirements text file will contain a list of the application that are required for Heroku to run the application.
+To create this file enter 'pip3 freeze --local>requirements.txt' in the terminal.
+A file is then generated and contains the underlining content:

+Click==7.0
+Flask==1.1.1
+itsdangerous==1.1.0
+Werkzeug==0.16.0

+2. Procfile (note that there isn't an extension) : the Procfile is an instruction to Heroku as to which file is used as our entry point at the application.
+In other words, which file is used to call the application and run it.
+To create a Procfile enter 'echo web: python app.py > Procfile'.
+A file is created which contains the content: 'web: python app.py'.

+Now that all files are in place add everything to GitHub, using the previously mentioned git add and git commit.